-Oliver is a Part-Qualified Patent Attorney who joined the London Office in September 2020.
+Oliver is a chartered UK and European Patent Attorney who joined the London Office in September 2020.
 Oliver has a PhD in Bio-Nanotechnology and a degree in Medical Biochemistry from the University of Leeds.
 He has a wide range of experience in prosecution, contentious matters, drafting and freedom-to-operate.

 Oliver has worked in private practice in IP for four years in both London and Yorkshire with a number of clients ranging from start-ups and universities to multinational companies.

 Oliver's main area of focus is nanoscale biotechnology but he has also had experience with technologies such as biologics, medical devices, medical treatments, diagnostic and analytical methods, antibody technology and second medical use inventions for a range of diseases.